BradoBrain/CombineLearning/README.md

     - .breakpoint - operator that give us to set condition to have the app break during execution.

     - .breakpointOnError - it pause execution when we g=have any error.

+    - .handleEvents - operator that can expose 5 different events and give you closures for each one so you can write debugging code or other code as you will see in the following examples.

 </details>